ChameleonCloud/docs/source/getting-started/index.rst

    your preferred hardware is located to save yourself some confusion or trouble later down the line.

-In this getting started demo, we will work with the ``Compute Cascadelake R`` nodes (see, e.g. `here
+We will work with the ``Compute Cascadelake R`` nodes (see, e.g. `here
 <https://www.chameleoncloud.org/hardware/node/sites/tacc/clusters/chameleon/nodes/05e4d546-6c73-4d66-8b83-3fad392d149a/>`__)
 available through both the |CHI@UC| and |CHI@TACC| sites.
 These nodes are plentiful on the platform and tend to be available on demand (which is convenient for a demo!).
 However, bear in mind that you can follow this same guide to reserve any hardware on Chameleon.

-Once we have found the hardware we want to use and the site where it is located, we are now ready to make our first reservation!
+Now that we have the hardware we want to use and the site where it is located, we can make our first reservation.

 My First Reservation: Reseving a Node
 -------------------------------------

-On Chameleon, as opposed to other testbeds or commerical clouds, you must reserve your resources before you can launch an instance on them.
+On Chameleon, you must reserve your resources before you can launch an instance on them.
 Chameleon supports both *on-demand* and *advanced* reservations.
 We will use an on-demand reservation for this guide, but note that you can reserve resources in advance, which is often necessary to get access to popular, scarce hardware like GPUs.

 Step 1: Access a Testbed Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~